tristanmorgan/awskeyring/README.md

 and autocomplete that can be installed with:

-    $ complete -C /usr/local/bin/aws-creds aws-creds
+    $ complete -C /usr/local/bin/awskeyring awskeyring

-To set your environment easily the following function helps:
+To set your environment easily the following bash function helps:

     awsenv() { eval "$(awskeyring env $1)"; }

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+After checking out the repo, run `bundle update` to install dependencies.
+Then, run `rake` to run the tests.
 Run `bundle exec awskeyring` to use the gem in this directory, ignoring other installed copies of this gem.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/tristanmorgan/awskeyring.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License